johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.E Suggestions for XC Activities and Destinations.md

 # Activities
 > [!note]
-> While most of these activities are not a required part of training, they may be nice to do with a [[CFI]].
+> While many of these activities are not required, they may be nice to do once with a [[CFI]].

 - [ ] Self-serve fuel
 - [ ] Stop at [[FBO]] or transient